sendinblue/airbyte/docs/integrations/destinations/planhat.md

 ## Overview

 The Planhat destination connector supports Append Sync.
-The connector allows to create and upsert.
+The connector allows to create and update with bullk upsert.

 ## Prerequisites

 Parameters:
-* **Method**
-  * CREATE : create an object
-  * UPSERT (bulk): create and update objects.
-The connector upserts 5000 items per request.
 * **Object** The object you want to push into Planhat.
 See the list above:
   * Asset
   * Campaign